NNEXT1

 Socrates taught that “the unexamined life is not worth living” and that happiness comes from developing virtues like wisdom, courage, moderation, and justice.
 He believed that true happiness cannot be found in external possessions but results from the health and harmony of the soul—achieved by practicing self-examination and striving to do what is right.

-There is a story that describes Socrates as having a roommate that engaged in daily examination to assess whether Socrates lived up to his best ethical behavior and told the truth, a habit intrinsic to his philosophical practice.
-Contrary to the idea that a friend questioned him, it turns out that Socrates himself was the one who rigorously reflected on his day, questioning his actions and motivations for moral integrity.
+There is a story that describes Socrates as having a roommate that engaged in daily examination to assess whether Socrates lived up to his best ethical behavior and told the truth, behaved nicely, and was kind in his actions.
+It turns out that the friend was actually Socrates asking himself if he lived well and lived up to his moral integrity.
 This introspective approach is the foundation of the Socratic ideal: “the unexamined life is not worth living,”

 Engaging in thoughtful dialogue and constant questioning refines our understanding of goodness and helps us live well.